flatironinstitute/sciware/36_ReproduciblePaper/main.md

 ## Why be reproducible at all?

-#note: why should you do this at all? this any of these steps requires extra time, which is time that you're not spending working on your next brilliant idea.
+#note: why should you do this at all?
+I think just about every scientist, if you ask them, will say this is important, but they won't agree that it's worth spending time on. any of these steps requires extra time, which is time that you're not spending working on your next brilliant idea.
 If you look around online, people make a lot of different arguments for this, but for me I think there are two main reasons, one practical and one normative.

 ## The number one person you're helping is future you